abisee/pointer-generator/README.md

 This code was developed for Tensorflow 0.12, but has been updated to run with Tensorflow 1.0.
 In particular, the code in attention_decoder.py is based on [tf.contrib.legacy_seq2seq_attention_decoder](https://www.tensorflow.org/api_docs/python/tf/contrib/legacy_seq2seq/attention_decoder), which is now outdated.
-Tensorflow 1.0's [new seq2seq library](https://www.tensorflow.org/api_guides/python/contrib.seq2seq#Attention) probably provides a way to this (as well as beam search) more elegantly and efficiently in the future.
+Tensorflow 1.0's [new seq2seq library](https://www.tensorflow.org/api_guides/python/contrib.seq2seq#Attention) probably provides a way to do this (as well as beam search) more elegantly and efficiently in the future.

 ## How to run